 British and Irish history.

 Yuko Miki (2013), Assistant Professor of History.
 Ph.D., New York University.
-Latin America; Brazil; African Diaspora; Atlantic World; Slavery & Emancipation; Indigenous History; Race & Citizenship; Performing Arts.
+Iberian Atlantic World; Latin America; Brazil; African Diaspora; Slavery and Emancipation; Indigenous Societies; Race Relations and Racial Thought; Race, Citizenship, and Nation-Building; Law, Gender, and Violence.

 Durba Mitra (2013), Assistant Professor of History.
 Ph.D., Emory University.
 South Asian history.

-Alex Novikoff (2007), Assistant Professor of History & Medieval Studies.
+Alex Novikoff (2007), Assistant Professor of History.
 Ph.D., University of Pennsylvania.
-Medieval Intellectual and Cultural History, Scholasticism, History of Universities, Monastic Pedagogy, Jewish-Christian-Muslim Relations.
+Medieval Intellectual and Cultural history, Scholasticism, History of Universities, Monastic Pedagogy, Jewish-Christian-Muslim Relations.
 Music and Performance.

 Wolfgang P. Mueller (2000), Professor of History.
 Ph.D.,Syracuse University.
 Dr. Phil.
 Habil., Univ.
 Augsburg (Germany).
 Law and Institutions in Medieval Western Society.